 The sugar industry is forward integrated into ethanol/alcohol production from molasses & power co-generation through bagasse.
-The Integrated sugar mills generally exhibit higher degree of sustainability in cash flows and hence are viewed more favorably as they are in a stronger position to handle the volatility of the sector.
+The integrated sugar mills generally exhibit higher degree of sustainability in cash flows and hence are viewed more favorably as they are in a stronger position to handle the volatility of the sector.
 Optimal utilization of by-products such as molasses and bagasse enables companies to capture value across the production chain.
-Revenues from by-products on an average ranges from 15% - 25% of the total revenues for the large sugar mills, the percentage contribution from by-products to total operating profits however is much higher.
+The revenues from byproducts on an average ranges from 15% to 25% of the total revenues for the large sugar mills, however, the percentage contribution from by-products to total operating profits is much higher.
+The average revenue contribution from the by-products may however change for the sugar mills that are diverting B-grade heavy molasses and direct sugarcane juice to produce ethanol after the introduction of the National bio-fuel policy, as such diversion would result in lower recovery rates from sugarcane and consequently lower sugar production.

-Fully-integrated players are viewed more favorably from the credit perspective by CARE, as fully-integrated model helps the mills to generate additional revenue and to partially mitigate the risk of fall in profitability margins arising from the downturn of the sugar business.
-Further, in cases of integrated mills which sell power to state owned discoms, CARE also evaluates timely receipt of receivables from them by taking into account their past payment track record, credit rating of the state discoms, their financial profile, etc.
+Fully-integrated players are viewed more favorably from the credit perspective by CARE, as fullyintegrated model helps the mills to generate additional revenue and to partially mitigate the risk of fall in profitability margins arising from the downturn of the sugar business.
+Furthermore, in cases of integrated mills which sell power to state-owned discoms, CARE also evaluates timely receipt of receivables from them by taking into account their past payment track record, credit rating of the state discoms, their financial profile, etc.